Issue and Background

 It was later determined that a library(libavrocpp.so.188.8.131.52) was missing from the ADM, which was replaced from a working appliance, however the ADM appliance was still inaccessible.

 Access to the ADM appliance was restored by upgrading the appliance to Citrix ADM 13.0 Build 61.48, the root cause was found to be database corruption.
 The upgrade was performed using the following steps:

 • Download the Citrix ADM upgrade image file from Citrix Website

 • Upload the image to the ADM using nsrecover credentials

 • Logon to the ADM appliance using nsrecover credentials

 • Navigate to the folder where the image file resides and unzip the file

 • Run the following script to upgrade the appliance: ./installmas

 Chetan graduated the University of Texas with a Masters degree in EE and holds certifications in Azure, Google Cloud, VMware, and Citrix.
 Chetan has years of experience in consulting and managed services.
 Chetan has specialized in end-user computing with organizations across North America.
-At Ferroque, Chetan is a Sr. Technical Consultant specialized in Citrix and VMware technologies.
+At Ferroque, Chetan is a Principal Technical Consultant specialized in Citrix and VMware technologies.